 - LGR_SERVO_RTRACT — servo PWM value required to retract the landing gear.

-Set Ch7 or Ch8 Opt to “Landing Gear” in order to enable manual control.
-When the switch is in the “low” position the gear will be deployed, “high” will be retracted, “middle” will be a neutral position that will not change state (will be used for automatic operation on a future release).
+When the switch is in the “low” position the gear will be deployed, “high” will be retracted, “middle” is a neutral position that will not change the gear’s state.